 Phillip Reis was instrumental in the invention of the telephone.
-In 1861, he had created a device that captured sound and converted it into electrical impulses.
+In 1861, he created a device that captured the sound and converted it into electrical impulses.
 These would, then, travel through wires and reach the receiver.

 Reis called his microphone “the singing station” since he wanted to invent a device for broadcasting music.
 A patent dispute ensued in which Thomas Edison came out on top, despite having made the device after Reis.

 Thomas Edison used the ideas provided by Reis to develop his carbon microphone.
 About Reis, he said:

 The first inventor of a telephone was Phillip Reis of Germany [. . .].
 The first person to publicly exhibit a telephone for transmission of articulate speech was A. G. Bell.
 The first practical commercial telephone for transmission of articulate speech was invented by myself.
 Telephones used throughout the world are mine and Bell’s.
 Mine is used for transmitting.
 Bell’s is used for receiving.

 Thomas Edison is a popular name, known primarily for his contributions to introducing a lightbulb.
 But, Thomas was less of an inventor and more of an entrepreneur, who was often more interested in gathering novel things than inventing them.